-E-waste is electronic waste and refers to computers and computer accessories, printer cartridges, televisions, mobile phones, batteries, whitegoods, DVD/CD players, digital cameras and power tools.
-E-waste is a new and rapidly growing waste stream, as the public purchases increasing amounts of ever-cheaper electronic products.
-With built-in obsolescence meaning many products have a useful life of only a year or more, people are increasingly storing old electronic items at home because they don’t know what to do with them, or – worse for the environment and health – they are being dumped in landfill.
+E-waste is now the fastest growing waste stream in Australia, as the public purchases increasing amounts of ever-cheaper electronic products.
+With planned obsolescence meaning many products have a useful life of only a year or more, people are increasingly storing old electronic items at home because they don’t know what to do with them, or – worse for the environment and health – they are being dumped in landfill.

 The electronic products we use everyday have an impact on the environment and humans.
 Electronics need inputs of energy and raw materials including metals, oil and water to make, store and transport them.
 When a product reaches its end of life more energy is used for its disposal, including for transport to landfill.
 Products then breakdown and may release hazardous substances or greenhouse gases.
 Some of these include toxic contents include lead, mercury, cadmium and arsenic.
 Products in landfill also represent a loss of valuable resources.